 - 2.1.
-Upon application, the Council may, pursuant to Section 186 of the Act, grant a Discretionary Rebete of rates.
-The granting of a rebate and the amount of the rebete will be at the absolute discretion of the Council. - In secessing an application for a Discretionary Rebete, the Council will consider the criteria set out in Section 166 of the Act. - 2.3.
-Persone who or bodies which seek a discretionary rebate are required to submit an application form to the Council and provide to the Council such information as stipulated on the application form and any other information that the Council may reasonably require to assess the application.
+Upon application, the Council may, pursuant to Section 166 of the Act, grant a Discretionary Rebate of rates.
+The granting of a rebate and the amount of the rebate will be at the absolute discretion of the Council. - 2.2.
+In assessing an application for a Discretionary Rebate, the Council will consider the criteria set out in Section 166 of the Act. - 2.3.
+Persons who or bodies which seek a discretionary rebate are required to submit an application form to the Council and provide to the Council such information as stipulated on the application form and any other information that the Council may reasonably require to assess the application.